Connecticut Housing Vouchers

 When the waiting list is open, completed applications for Connecticut Housing Vouchers are accepted from all applicants.
-The Housing Authority will then verify the information in each application relevant to the applicant’s eligibility, admission and benefits level.
+The Housing Authority will then verify the information in each application relevant to the applicant’s eligibility, admission, and benefits level.

-Eligible Section 8 applicants can select housing within a neighborhood of their choice from a property owner willing to participate in Section 8 program.
+Eligible Section 8 applicants can select housing within a neighborhood of their choice from a property owner willing to participate in the Section 8 program.
 TBRA contracts must have a minimum lease of one year and cannot exceed two years – but they can be renewed.
-Choices of housing units may include family’s present residence.
+Choices of housing units may include the family’s present residence.

 Rental units must meet minimum standards of health and safety as determined by the local Housing Authority.
 The rents assisted units must be affordable to low-income families and remain affordable for a designated amount of time.
 If the household needs to change location, the household may take the TBRA assistance along when it moves to another rental unit.

 Section 8 Program allows families to pay a predetermined share of their income toward the rent while issued Housing Choice Vouchers make up the difference.
 The program does not pay for security deposits and moving expenses.
 The tenant is responsible for paying for any utilities not included in the rent according to the lease.